 Programs

-The Indigenous Foundations Program is designed to accommodate those who may have obligations during the day, with classes offered for three hours, one evening a week, for thirteen weeks.
+The Indigenous Foundations Writing Program is designed to accommodate those who may have obligations during the day, with classes offered for 1.5 hours, two evenings a week, for 13 weeks.
 The program will focus on upgrading writing and critical-thinking skills for Indigenous individuals interested in entering bridging (through Spanning the Gaps), certificate, or continuing education programs, or upgrading academic skills towards greater success at the post-secondary level.

-The Indigenous Foundations Program runs annually at the beginning of the calendar year.
-Learn more about the Indigenous Foundations Program through the Chang School of Continuing Education website.
+The Indigenous Foundations Writing Program runs annually starting April 2024.
+Learn more through the Chang School of Continuing Education website.

 Who should apply